Home » Popular Posts » DIY Command Center Wall for Busy Moms

 That style of the calendar doesn’t work well for me because I like to jump ahead a month or two and make notes pretty often.
 I also like to write down all of our extended family’s birthdays on the calendar and copy it over from one year to the next.

-I opted for a larger calendar (similar to this) so I would have space for more than one entry on each day.
+I opted for a larger calendar so I would have space for more than one entry on each day.

 Learn how to make your own functional parent command center!